sagar-chadha/Data-Science-Projects/NYC-Taxi-Duration/ReadME.md

 ![Screenshot](https://github.com/sagar-chadha/Data-Science-Projects/blob/master/NYC-Taxi-Duration/formula.PNG)

-As per this evaluation metric, I had a RMSLE score on the private leaderboard of 0.475 while the winning solution had a score of 0.289.
+As per this evaluation metric, I had an RMSLE score on the private leaderboard of 0.475 while the winning solution had a score of 0.289.
+Overall I stood 747th out of 1257 teams on the Public Leaderboard.
+Not bad for a first attempt. :)

 ### Solution Approach